akshit-modi/eks/Creating-cluster/EKS-cluster-using-eksctl/README.md

 - Click on **Security Group** associated to EC2 Instance which contains `remote` in the name.

 ## Notes:
-- If you stuck on any step and resource is not able tp create.
+- If you stuck on any step and resource is not able to create.
 Try to remove the same stack from cloud formation console and rerun the command.
 - If you are using different aws profile you can pass that as a argument in eksctl command.